UUDigitalHumanitieslab/essay-annotation/README.md

 ## Requirements

-Install Python 2.7 or newer.
-Sadly this doesn't work (yet) in Python 3, so make sure you use a version of Python 2!
+Install Python 3.6 or newer.
 Once you have this installed, the necessary requirements can be retrieved using the following command from the root of this project:

 ```
 pip install -r requirements.txt